YavorMarkov/Python_Challanges_and_Solutions/README.md

 20

 OUTPUT:
-Stephen Bunting won the leg with 6 shots.
+Michael van Gerwen won the leg with 8 shots..